 Some helpful materials to review.

 Complexity, topic, and structure are three major areas of consideration when developing challenging materials for students.
 Knowing how to incorporate them into your writing is a valuable skill.
-Use the PDF link below as a helpful reference.
+Use this link as a helpful guide in those three areas, Considerations When Writing Short Passages.
+A new tab will open in your browser with a PDF copy for you to review and download.

-The links that follow will connect you to sites that support reading in elementary and secondary education.
-Select the headings below.
+The links below will connect you to sites that support reading in elementary and secondary education.
+They have great examples of short passages with a variety of topics and complexity levels.
 A new tab will open in your browser.
-They have great examples of short passages with a variety of topics and complexity levels.
 Save these sites to your “Favorites” folder for further reference.
 Click and explore.

 The home site for understanding complexity as it appears on the page (Element 1 of complexity with no consideration for topic).
 There’s a bread crumb trail in the header that helps navigation (Home>Parents & Students>Understanding Your Child’s Lexile® Measure >Fact Sheets & FAQs ).
 Registration is required to access some advanced features.